Frank--Wolfe algorithms for piecewise star-convex functions with a nonsmooth difference-of-convex structure: Introduction

-In the present paper, we formulate two versions of {\it Frank--Wolfe algorithm or conditional gradient method to solve DC optimization problem with an adaptive step size}.
-The second version is based on the first and employs finite differences to approximate the gradient $\nabla g$.
+In the present paper, we formulate a version of {\it Frank--Wolfe algorithm or the conditional gradient method to solve DC optimization problem with an adaptive step size}.
 It is worth mentioning that the Frank-Wolfe algorithm has previously been formulated in the context of DC programming, see \cite{Khamaru2019}.
 See also \cite{Yurtsever2022cccp} which establishes theoretical connections between DC algorithms and convex-concave procedures with the Frank-Wolfe algorithm.
 In contrast to the previous study, which assume that the curvature/Lipschitz-type constant of $f = g-h$ is bounded from above, the analysis of the Frank-Wolfe method done here just assumes that the gradient of the first component $g$ of $f$ is Lipschitz continuous.
-While designing the methods, even if we assume that the gradient of $g$ is Lipschitz continuous in both formulations, we will not compute the step size using the Lipschitz constant of $\nabla g$, as in earlier formulations that employed the curvature/Lipschitz-type constant of the objective function $f$.
+While designing the methods, even if we assume that the gradient of $g$ is Lipschitz continuous, we will not compute the step size using the Lipschitz constant of $\nabla g$.
 The step size will be computed adaptively, based on an idea introduced in \cite{Beck2015} (see also \cite{BeckTeboulle2009, PedregosaJaggi2020}) that approximates the Lipschitz constant.
 It has been shown in previous works that Frank-Wolfe algorithm produces a stationary point with a convergence rate of only ${\cal O} (1/\sqrt{k})$ for non-convex objective functions, see \cite{Lacoste2016} (see also \cite{Khamaru2019}).
-We introduce the concept of weak-star-convex function notion, which generalizes the star-convex function concept proposed in \cite{NesterovPolyak2006} as well as a few other related concepts, such as \cite{Hinder2020, WangWibsono2023}.
-The weak-star-convex objective functions are also taken into account in the convergence analysis of the first method presented here.
-The rate of convergence is proven to be ${\cal O}(1/k)$ for both the function values and the duality gap, despite the fact that the weak-star-convex functions are in general non-convex.
-As a result, among the functions for which the Frank--Wolfe method yields an approximate solution with a convergence rate of ${\cal O}(1/k)$, we include the set of weak-star-convex functions that are differences of convex functions with the first component having a Lipschitz gradient.
-As mentioned previously, the second version of the Frank-Wolfe algorithm uses finite difference to approximate the gradient of the function $g$.
-Similar to the strategies adopted in \cite{Grapiglia2022quadratic}, the finite difference utilized here to approximate the gradient is computed with the step-size updated adaptively utilizing two previous iterations.
-Finite difference is an old concept that has been used to approximate derivatives in optimization settings (for example, see \cite[Section~8.1]{NocedalWright2006}) and has already appeared in the study of the Frank-Wolfe algorithm (for example, see \cite{Dyer1974, Freund2016, Jaggi2013, Sahu2019}).
-It is worth noting that all previous applications of finite difference in the Frank-Wolfe algorithm provided approximate gradients with absolute error, whereas the one used here has the advantage of providing us with a relative error and thus being quite simple to analyze.
-We show that all limit points of the generated sequence for the second version of the Frank-Wolfe algorithm are stationary points for the problem under consideration, and we establish that the rate of convergence is ${\cal O}(1/\sqrt{k})$ for the duality gap.
+Here, we introduce the concept of piecewise star-convex function notion, which generalizes the star-convex function concept proposed in \cite{NesterovPolyak2006} as well as a few other related concepts, such as \cite{Hinder2020, WangWibsono2023}.
+The convergence analysis developed in this paper covers \emph{piecewise star--convex with the nonsmooth difference-of-convex structure} aforementined, we show that the proposed Frank--Wolfe scheme equipped with our backtracking stepsize attains the \emph{same} order of iteration complexity as in the convex case, both the function-value and the Frank-Wolfe gap decay at the standard sublinear rate \(\mathcal{O}(1/k)\).
+This holds even though piecewise star--convex functions are, in general, nonconvex and may be nonsmooth across cell boundaries.
+Consequently, our theory extends convex-type complexity guarantees for Frank--Wolfe methods to a broader nonconvex setting, including piecewise star--convex DC objectives with a smooth convex term $g$ and a convex, possibly nonsmooth term $h$.
+These guarantees complement recent results for star--convex functions in~\cite{Millan2025}, and indicate that projection-free Frank--Wolfe schemes can maintain the usual first-order complexity behavior beyond classical convexity, even in the presence of nonsmooth terms.